drewmresnick/PondModelBD/README.md

     2. model_runFile.py : Main runtime file that runs the model.
     3. modelVars.py : Variables file which reads in variables from configuration file.
     4. modelFuncs.py : Functions file which includes all the model and plotting functions.
+There is an additional python file `climatologyDS_setup.py` which can be used to make climatology datasets if you wish to run the model on climatology data.

 #### Python packages needed for runtime